 4. Claiming Citations

 When a listing is made for your business — whether it’s by you or someone else — it will be important that you claim that citation as your own.
 Sites like Google Reviews, Yelp, TripAdvisor, and more have options for local businesses to claim a listing, verifying the information that’s shown there and linking it to their own web presence.
-This does a lot for you, including boosting the authority of these links.
-Links with more authority will rank higher than those that are seen as more shady, the verification process ensuring that you are who you say you are and that your information can be trusted.
+This boosts the authority of these links, which makes them rank higher than those that are seen as more shady.
+The verification process ensures that you are who you say you are and that your information can be trusted.
 Trust is another important factor here, as well, as people who see your link and see that it’s verified will have more confidence in your business.

 5. Aim for Local

-The information here is good for optimizing local citations at any level, but specifically local citations are what you’re meant to be aiming for here.
+The information here is good for optimizing local citations at any level, but specifically, local citations are what you should be aiming for here.
 To do that, try to connect your business’ citations with keywords and tags that will match with your local area.
 The mention of your address is already helping you a lot here, but another thing you can do is to get yourself listed on local directories.
-While they might not rank as high on national search engine results, having an authoritative and verified citation on a directory targeted at your local area will mean people searching that area or who are from that area are more likely to see you in the results.
+While they might not rank as high on national search engine results, having an authoritative and verified citation on a directory targeted at your local area is helpful.
+People searching that area or living in that area are more likely to see you in the results.
 This same advice can apply to creating citations within your specific niche or industry.
-When you combine these two factors, too, you have a much higher chance of hitting the top result.
+When you combine these two factors, you have a much higher chance of hitting the top result.

 Optimizing local citations is a major part of getting noticed by the algorithm.
-Though the process can be a bit complicated at first, remembering these five points can definitely help you in ranking higher and drawing in more customers.
+Though the process can be a bit complicated at first, remembering these five points can definitely help you rank higher and draw in more customers.
 If you’re still feeling shaky about any of this, however, you can reach out to Diving Bell Creative for guidance on SEO and marketing techniques that will enhance your small business in tons of ways.